cryptofreelance/masternode-ubuntu/README.md

 Also, if you flcoin to check/start/stop **FLCoin**, run one of the following commands as **root**:

 ```
-systemctl status flcoin #To check if FLCoin service is running
+systemctl status flcoin.service #To check if FLCoin service is running
-systemctl start flcoin #To start FLCoin service
+systemctl start flcoin.service #To start FLCoin service
-systemctl stop flcoin #To stop FLCoin service
+systemctl stop flcoin.service #To stop FLCoin service
-systemctl is-enabled flcoin #To check if FLCoin service is enabled on boot
+systemctl is-enabled flcoin.service #To check if FLCoin service is enabled on boot
 ```
 ***